shelfwise/pyparams/README.md

 ) -> Any:
     return value
 ```

 So, file decorated with `PyParam` is still a valid python file, which can
 be used as regular python code!
 In PyParams, decorated python file
 can be considered as a code template which will serve as a read-only
 version of some code.
 This template can be used to create config
-file with all pyparams defined in this
-template and compiled version of this file, in which all pyparams are
+file with all pyparams defined in it and compiled version of this file, in which all pyparams are
 replaced with values from the generated config.

 For more examples see codes in: `resources/code_samples/*` with the most